-- (1) When two or more persons in a group are operating bicycles, they shall not ride abreast, but shall ride in single file. - (2) No person shall cling or attached himself/herself or his/her bicycle to any other moving motor vehicle. - (3) The operator of a bicycle emerging from an alley, driveway or building shall, upon approaching a sidewalk or the sidewalk area extending across any alleyway, yield the right-of-way to all pedestrians approaching on said sidewalk or sidewalk area, and upon entering the roadway shall yield the right-of-way to all motor vehicles approaching on said roadway. - (4) No person operating a bicycle shall carry another person on the same bicycle.
+- (1) When two or more persons in a group are operating bicycles, they shall not ride abreast, but shall ride in single file. - (2) No person shall cling or attached himself/herself or his/her bicycle to any other moving motor vehicle. - (3) The operator of a bicycle emerging from an alley, driveway or building shall, upon approaching a sidewalk or the sidewalk area extending across any alleyway, yield the right-of-way to all

+- pedestrians approaching on said sidewalk or sidewalk area, and upon entering the roadway shall yield the right-of-way to all motor vehicles approaching on said roadway. - (4) No person operating a bicycle shall carry another person on the same bicycle.
 This restriction does not apply to tandem bicycles. - (5) No person may operate a bicycle on sidewalks except small children riding while under the supervision and control of an adult. - (6) Bicycles shall not, at any time, in any place, be indiscriminately parked by anyone in such a manner as to actually or possibly interfere with pedestrians or traffic, or with persons getting into or out of automobiles.
 No person shall leave a bicycle lying on the ground or pavement or set against trees or otherwise in a place other than a bicycle rack when such is provided and there is space available.
-No person shall move or in any manner interfere with, any bicycle which is properly parked, nor shall any person interfere with, or, in any manner, hinder any person from properly parking a bicycle. - (7) All bicycles, when operated on roadways, shall be kept to the right and shall be operated as nearly as practicable at the right-hand edge of the roadway or path. - (8) No person shall operate a bicycle faster than is reasonable and proper, and every bicycle shall be operated with reasonable regard for the safety of the rider and of other persons and property. - (9) Every person operating a bicycle within the District shall observe all traffic rules and regulations applicable to motor vehicles under this chapter, except those provisions of this chapter which by their nature can have no application and except as otherwise provided by this section.
+No person shall move or in any manner interfere with, any bicycle which is properly parked, nor shall any person interfere with, or, in any manner, hinder any person from properly parking a bicycle. - (7) All bicycles, when operated on roadways, shall be kept to the right and shall be operated as nearly as practicable at the right-hand edge of the roadway or path. - (8) No person shall operate a bicycle faster than is reasonable and proper, and every bicycle shall be operated with reasonable regard for the safety of the rider and of other persons and property. - (9) Every person operating a bicycle within the District shall observe all traffic rules and regulations applicable to motor vehicles under this chapter, except those provisions of this chapter which by their nature can have no application and except as otherwise provided by this section. - (10) Electric bikes are prohibited from all walking and riding paths, unless being used without the motor.
+Otherwise, electric bikes are only allowed on the street or designated street bike lanes.

-9.3.16 ANIMALS AND PETS.
+9.3.16 SERVICE ANIMALS AND PETS.